 Bosang is an Executive Director of Here and Now Community Society, a non- profit organization helping individuals with disabilities and their families.
 He wants to apply PLAN’s model to Korean community in Vancouver and spread it to other Korean communities as well.
 Prior to this position, he worked at Korea Telecom for 20 years in the areas of Strategic Planning and Marketing Strategy.
 He has a Ph.D. in Economics from Cornell University.
 He was also involved in founding Besor Welfare Foundation, a non-profit organization for people with developmental disabilities in Korea, in 2008 and served as a board member until 2010.

 Stefan has lived his entire life as the younger sibling of his brother Michael who has Cerebral Palsy.
 His upbringing uniquely shaped his worldview as he developed a profound understanding of the challenges that people with disabilities face on a daily basis.
 His parents were tireless advocates for Michael’s inclusion and integration, and Stefan has adopted that philosophy.
-He hopes to devote much of his work in the future to furthering those objectives and is excited about becoming a member of the Plan Institute Board.
+He hopes to devote much of his work in the future to furthering those objectives and is embracing his role as Treasurer of the Plan Institute Board.

 Stefan obtained his JD and MBA degrees from the University of Victoria and currently works as a lawyer in New Westminster.
 His practice is focussed mostly on personal injury, but his legal interests extend to estate planning, capacity, and human rights.
 In his spare time, Stefan enjoys a variety of sports, including golf, soccer, tennis, and hockey.